raibtoffoletto/chocolat-shop/README.md

 ### Join query between schemas.

 One of the pitfalls of this architecture is that EF will not perform joining queries from sets that are not in the same context.
-For example, imagine that we want to return the catalogue list with the product's name and type and the in store current stock... one solution is to query the store products first, keep them in memory, then query the HQ's catalogue and join both lists using LINQ.
+For example, imagine that we want to return the inventory list with the product's name and type and the in store current stock... one solution is to query the store products first, keep them in memory, then query the HQ's inventory and join both lists using LINQ.
 This can be very slow (and memory consuming) depending on the size of the dataset in question.
 Other way would be to write manually a query and then cast its results to the corresponding DTO.

 However, there is also another solution: to add a `Products` set to the `InStoreContext`.
 To do that, the configuration is a bit different than the other entities.
 In the `OnModelCreating` method, we need to configure the `Product` entity as it is done in the `ProductConfiguration` class.
 We also need to set the correct schema to the entity's metadata, as well set it to be excluded from the migrations in that context.